MrR0807/Notes/understanding-parquet-file.md

 }
 ```

 There are no nested types, the structure is flat and there are no relationships.
-However, as stated in Google's Dremel
+However, as stated in Google's Dremel:

+> The data used in web and scientific computing is often nonrelational.
+Hence, a flexible data model is essential in these domains.
+Data structures used in programming languages, messages exchanged by distributed systems, structured documents, etc. lend themselves naturally to a **nested** representation. <...> A **nested data model underlies most of structured data processing** at Google and reportedly at other major web companies.

+A nested type, for example, in SQL databases can be represented via relationships: one-to-many, many-to-many etc. And a way this is represented, say in SQL, is duplicating the parent data next to the child.
+For example, say we have additional table, which represents sales to particular client.
+The client table will be represented as previous table, while the sales transactions could look like so: